ytopt-team/ytopt/docs/tutorials/convolution-2d/tutorial-convolution-2d-const.md

 -----------------------
 In this tutorial, we target to autotune PolyBench convolution-2d kernel `<https://github.com/cavazos-lab/PolyBench-ACC/tree/master/OpenMP>`.

 PolyBench convolution-2d kernel is one of the famous exmples of stencil computation [(reference)](https://github.com/cavazos-lab/PolyBench-ACC/tree/master/OpenMP).
-Save the related source and header files in the seprate folder: `convolution-2d.c`, `convolution-2d.h`, `polybench.c`, `polybench.h`, `polybench.h-cuda`.
+Save the related source and header files in the seprate folder: `convolution-2d.c`, `convolution-2d.h`, `polybench.c`, `polybench.h`.

 We omit presenting the files for space.
 For your convenience, we have the files in `<https://github.com/ytopt-team/ytopt/tree/tutorial/ytopt/benchmark/convolution-2d>`.